-Top tips for ensuring your business is protected against data theft
+Data theft – top tips for ensuring your business is protected

-With the new data protection rules (GDPR) coming into force in May 2018 and a number of high profile data breaches reported in the media recently, a lot of emphasis is being placed on cyber security and protecting your business from data theft.
+With the data protection rules (GDPR) in force since 2018 and a number of high profile data breaches reported in the media recently, a lot of emphasis is being placed on cyber security and protecting your business from data theft.

 When customers hand over personal data, they expect to be able to trust it is secure, which is why the new regulations highlight the need to obtain permission to hold information and to delete it when necessary.

 Fortunately, there are measures that small businesses can put into place to ensure compliance without having to break the bank.

 Here are our top tips for cyber security:-

 - System updates

 One simple way of ensuring better data protection is to keep your computer systems up to date.
 Windows and MacOS updates usually require nothing more than the click of a button.
 Updates are issued very frequently as developers work continuously to close loopholes in their software products.